Ancient Iranian religion

 Under the Achaemenids, Ahura Mazda received state patronage as the chief deity and the emperors became his representatives.
 Ahura Mazda was thus recognized as the creator of the world.
 Dualism was strongly emphasized and human nature was considered essentially good.
 The chief ritual of the ancient Iranians was the yasna, in which the deities were praised and the mind-altering drug hauma was consumed.
 This ritual was performed by a highly trained priestly class.
 Politics and religion under the Persian empires were strongly connected.

-Beginning in the early 10th century BC, the ancient Iranian religion was gradually displaced by Zoroastrianism, which contains some aspects of its predecessor.
+Beginning in the early 10th century BC, the ancient Iranian religions were gradually displaced by Zoroastrianism, which contains some aspects of its predecessor.